biddy1618/newsProject/readme.md

 ## 01-07-2021
 * Still crawling, at the same time thinking on what kind of models I can deploy
 * Also fixed the some bug in `get_url` function

+## 18-07-2021
+* Been working on separating crawler and flask app.
+Also passed `Flask` tutorial.
+Been brainstorming regarding the front-end.
+Understood that I have no clue how front-end works, but decided that for my project it wouldn't be wise to study separate framework just for the sake of building front-end, thus decided I will use flask's own rendering features using Jinja's templating library, and also `js`-free `css` framework for beautifying the front-end.
+* Stopped on __bulma css framework__ that just works.
+* Plan for today is desing and implement following pages - _about_, _articles_, and _search_.
+I should also set up the logic behind the retieval (search), code the views.